These days, anglers who take themselves even a shred seriously are not going out without their fish finder.

 The transducer is the component of the fish finder that sends out, and in turn receives and then translates, the sound waves that allow users to see where fish are under water.
 It does this by sending out echoes underneath the boat in a conical shape.
 Some of the more advanced fish finders allow users to see both underneath and around the boat, but the most basic ones are only capable of showing what is underneath.

-For example, more and more people are using kayak fish finders in order to facilitate better fishing on their kayak.
+For example, more and more people are using kayak fish finders in order to facilitate better fishing on their best fishing kayak.
 Despite the smaller size, kayaks are a perfectly viable option for fishing, so why not use a fish finder to make the experience all that much more sophisticated and fun?

 Not every fish finder is the same, and not all of them will work for a kayak.
 But first, here is why fish finders are a great idea for kayaks.